ImagineAR/IAR-SDK-Sample-Android/README.md

 - Debug Tools - a curated set of developer tools to help with configuration and debugging

 ## Requirements
--You need an Android device and Android development environment with minimum API 26.
+- You need an Android device and Android development environment with minimum API 26.
 - Only portrait mode is supported.

 # Ready to Integrate?